 A partial combinatory algebra is a generalization of a model of the untyped lambda calculus allowing for application to be only partially defined.
+It is often expressed as an algebraic abstraction of combinatory logic.

 The following definitions are taken from Hofstra.